PTAB

 2. Patent Overview

-- Brief Description: The ’883 patent discloses methods for dynamically allocating signalling data channels in a multiple access communication system, such as a coaxial cable-TV network.
-The invention claims to adjust the number of signalling channels to meet varying traffic demands and provide redundancy against interference or component failure.
+- Brief Description: The ’883 patent relates to methods and apparatus for facilitating two-way multi-media communication over a shared medium, such as a coaxial cable network.
+The invention claims a dynamic process for allocating and managing signalling data channels to adjust to varying traffic demands and system conditions like interference or component failure.

 3. Grounds for Unpatentability

-Ground 1: Obviousness over MPT Specifications - Claims 1 and 4 are obvious over MPT 1343 in view of MPT 1347 and MPT 1327.
+Ground 1: Claims 1 and 4 are obvious over the combined MPT Specifications

-- Prior Art Relied Upon: MPT 1343 (Performance Specification for radio units), MPT 1347 (Radio interface specification), and MPT 1327 (A Signalling Standard for Trunked Private Land Mobile Radio Systems).
+- Prior Art Relied Upon: MPT 1343 (Performance Specification), MPT 1347 (Radio Interface Specification), and MPT 1327 (Signalling Standard for Trunked Private Land Mobile Radio Systems).

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have had a high expectation of success, as combining the teachings was the intended purpose of the standards for creating a functional trunked radio network.
+- Expectation of Success: A POSITA would have had a high expectation of success in combining the teachings of published, interrelated technical standards to build a functional, standards-compliant network.

-Ground 2: Obviousness over MPT Specifications, Zdunek, and Dufresne - Claim 3 is obvious over the combination for Ground 1, further in view of Zdunek and Dufresne.
+Ground 2: Claim 3 is obvious over the MPT Specifications in view of Zdunek and Dufresne

 - Prior Art Relied Upon: MPT 1343, MPT 1347, MPT 1327, Zdunek (Patent 4,870,408), and Dufresne (Patent 4,920,533).